vitoraguila/forza/README.md

 )

 func main() {
-	marketAnalystAgent := forza.NewAgent(&forza.AgentPersona{
+	agentsConfig := forza.NewAgentConfig(forza.ProviderOpenAi, forza.OpenAIModels.Gpt35turbo)

+	marketAnalystAgent, err := forza.NewAgent(
-		Role:      "Lead Market Analyst at a premier digital marketing firm",
-		Backstory: "you specialize in dissecting online business landscapes.
-Conduct amazing analysis of the products and competitors",
-		Goal:      "providing in-depth insights to guide marketing strategies", })
+		forza.WithRole("Lead Market Analyst at a premier digital marketing firm"), forza.WithBackstory("you specialize in dissecting online business landscapes.
+Conduct amazing analysis of the products and competitors"), forza.WithGoal("providing in-depth insights to guide marketing strategies"), forza.WithConfig(agentsConfig),
-	marketAnalystAgent.Configure(forza.ProviderOpenAi, forza.OpenAIModels.Gpt35turbo)
+	)
+	forza.IsError(err)

 	task1 := forza.NewTask(marketAnalystAgent)
 	task1.Instruction("Give me a full report about the market of electric cars in the US.")

-	contentCreatorAgent := forza.NewAgent(&forza.AgentPersona{
+	contentCreatorAgent, err := forza.NewAgent(
-		Role:      "Creative Content Creator at a top-tier digital marketing agency",
-		Backstory: "you excel in crafting narratives that resonate with audiences on social media.
-Your expertise lies in turning marketing strategies into engaging stories and visual content that capture attention and inspire action",
-		Goal:      "Generate a creative social media post for a new line of eco-friendly products"}, )
+		forza.WithRole("Creative Content Creator at a top-tier digital marketing agency"), forza.WithBackstory("you excel in crafting narratives that resonate with audiences on social media.
+Your expertise lies in turning marketing strategies into engaging stories and visual content that capture attention and inspire action"), forza.WithGoal("Generate a creative social media post for a new line of eco-friendly products"), forza.WithConfig(agentsConfig),

-	contentCreatorAgent.Configure(forza.ProviderOpenAi, forza.OpenAIModels.Gpt35turbo)
+	)
+	forza.IsError(err)

 	task2 := forza.NewTask(contentCreatorAgent)
 	task2.Instruction("Generate a creative social media post for a new line of eco-friendly products.")